 During his teaching years, Rob was joint manager of the Lincolnshire Further Mathematics Centre which ran under the auspices of the Further Mathematics Network (now the Further Mathematics Support Programme).
 His involvement with delivering enrichment sessions for able mathematicians via the Royal Institution Mathematics Masterclass programme has continued during his employment at NTU.

-He is currently involved in delivering Teacher Subject Specialist Training (CPD for career changers and returners) at Southwell Minster School and George Spencer Academy, and is a contributor to the East Midlands East Maths Hub Curriculum Development Project.
+He is currently involved in delivering Teacher Subject Specialist Training (CPD for career changers and returners) at Southwell Minster School and George Spencer Academy, and is a member of the Maths Hubs' strategic boards.

 Kearsley Bullen, R, Mitchell, V and Moon, S (2011).
 11+ Maths Success.
 London: HarperCollins.

 Kearsley Bullen, R (2011) Nottingham Trent University Virtual Schools.
 Case Study 3 in Hughes, J and Kidd, W (eds) Working with Diverse Groups of Learners in the Digital Age.
 ESCalate. [available at http://escalate.ac.uk/8552]

 Kearsley Bullen, R and Lawlor, G (2010).
 GCSE Bitesize Maths Complete Revision and Practice (2 titles).
 Harlow, BBC Active (Pearson).

 Kearsley Bullen, R, Edmondson, A and Ward, A (1999-2002).
 Success in Maths (24 titles in all).
 Harlow: Pearson.